ritachien/delicious_collection/README.md

 :sparkles: Display information of your favorite restaurants.

 ## Features
+:star: Login / register via Facebook or Google.
-:star: Shows all restaurants in homepage.
+:star: Shows users own restaurants list.
 :star: Click for further information of each restaurant.
 :star: Search restaurants by keywords(Use comma to separate keywords).
 :star: Sort restaurants by name, category, location or rating.
 :star: Add, edit, delete restaurants if needed.
 :star: Click to get google map of the restaurant.
 :star: Support MongoDB to manage data.

 ## Getting Started
 ### Prerequisites